Enhanced precision of circadian rhythm by output system: Discussion

+We considered a model consisting of two factors: the clock and the output system.
+A three-factor model, in which an additional factor is connected to the downstream of this model, may result in smaller fluctuations.
+This is because the signal transduction, which is the key to reducing fluctuations, occurs twice.
+In real circadian systems, there are many factors connecting the clock and the physiological output\cite{Dibner:2010,Bell:2005}.
+Such a multistep and complex biological network may have been optimizely constructed through evolution to obtain more accurate rhythms.

-This study was performed from a theoretical point of view.
-Our conclusion that the output system can contribute to the precision of rhythmic period will need experimental validations.
-Since GFP variants with different stability had been developed (\cite{Andersen:1998}), we can alter the value of degradation rate, $K$, by choosing different fluorescent genes in actual experiments.
-In addition, dilution due to cell division can also be an alternative parameter of $K$ because it is involved in turn over of a fluorescent protein in a cell and can effectively control the degradation rate.
-Nutritional or thermal conditions also might control the precision of circadian rhythms through alteration of cell division rate.
+This study was performed from a theoretical perspective.
+Our conclusion that the output system can contribute to the precision of rhythmic period needs experimental validations.
+In fact, we can experimentally control the value of degradation rate, $k_x$, by the addition of degradation tag to the reporter protein \cite{Andersen:1998} or introduction of an inducible protein degradation system \cite{Daniel:2018}.
+In addition, dilution due to cell division can also be an alternative parameter of $k_x$ because it is involved in the turnover of a fluorescent protein in a cell and can effectively control the degradation rate.
+Furthermore, nutritional or thermal conditions also might control the precision of circadian rhythms through alteration of cell division rate.

-Moreover, we can generalize our model because an analytically tractable model was employed.
-We have used a phase oscillator model for the circadian clock, which might be oversimplified.
-We assumed the synthetic rate for the reporter protein was represented as $a+b\sin\theta$.
-More generalized periodic function should be considered to confirm that our conclusions are not dependent on the assumptions.

-\section{ACKNOWLEDGMENTS}
+Moreover, although we have treated Eq~\ref{model} as the model describing circadian rhythms till now, this abstract model can be regarded as a representative for other biological rhythm, such as rhythmic firing of neurons and compression of cardiomyocytes.
+These oscillations would require more precision for proper biological functions.
+Therefore, the mechanism of output systems that make rhythms more precise could be discovered in another biological oscillators other than circadian rhythms.
+In addition, the concept of output-enhanced precision can be applied for synthetic oscillatory genetic circuits \cite{Purcell:2010}.
+A more accurate synthesized biological clock can be realized by optimizing output system.
+Thus, this study provides a design principle for accurate oscillating biological circuits.

+\section{Acknowledgments}

 We thank I. Mihalcescu (Universtite Grenoble Alpes) for a fruitful discussion.
 This work was supported in part by Japan Society for the Promotion of Science KAKENHI Grants JP18H05474 (H.I.), JP19K03663 (F. M.) and JP22K03453 (F. M.).